SirGsusFreak/Village-Defense/README.md

 # Village-Defense
-- A thrilling tower defense game where you must protect your village from waves of enemies.
-Built with the powerful **Godot Engine**.
+- A thrilling village defense game where you must protect your village tower from waves of enemies.Built with the **Godot Engine**.

 ## Features
 - Defend the tower in the village from waves of enemies with strategic placements of defenses.
-- weapons : rifle and sword
+- Weapons : rifle and sword
-- spawning enemies
+- Spawning enemies
+- Player

 ## Installation
 Follow these steps to set up and run the game: